keystonejs/keystone-classic/docs/Methods/start.md

 - `onSocketServerCreated` - if `unix socket` is set to true, will be called after the socket server is created.

 > Note that these are run asynchronously to the keystone startup process and cannot interrupt or consistently effect

+> Note: If you only require the database connection, you can start it using [openDatabaseConnection](/methods/open-database-connection)